Bira/octopus-carnival/_posts/2023-02-08-penanggalan.md

     - lets-read
 ---

+This post is part of a series!
+Click [here][1] to see the others.

+No illustration this time.
+The book has one, but it's quite gross.

 The Penanggalan is a monster from Southeast Asian folklore (the name used here is Malay).
 It was first statted up for D&D in the Fiend Folio, and this is its 4e debut.
 This entry does make some effort to tie its lore to the Nentir Vale,